ayudhaamari/amazon-prime-user-analysis/README.md

 ## 🔍 Data Validation

-We use Great Expectations to ensure data quality.
+Great Expectations is used to ensure data quality.
 Key expectations include:

 - No missing values in critical fields
 - Date fields in correct format